 In cyclone deposition is a cyclone deposition device consisting of conical housing equipped with a feed pipe that enters the cone at its larger diameter closed end.
 A second pipe enters the cone and intrudes into the body of the cone.
 The slurry feed enters under pressure and is forced to swirl with a spiral motion towards the smaller end.
 In the process, centrifugal forces cause the larger particles in the slurry to move down and away from the axis, towards the narrow exit of the cone.
-The net effect is that the finer particles and most of the water leave the cyclone through the vortex finder and form the "overflow," while the partially dewatered larger particles leave at the opposite end as the coarser "underflow.
+The net effect is that the finer particles and most of the water leave the cyclone through the vortex finder and form the "overflow," while the partially dewatered larger particles leave at the opposite end as the coarser "underflow material.
 The purpose of using a cyclone is to create underflow material that has good geotechnical characteristics, i.e., high permeability, fast consolidation and strength gain rate than the original tailings so that the underflow can be used to form an impoundment wall to the tailings storage facility.
 Effective operations of a cyclone TSF can also result in high water recoveries.

-Figure 8: Example of cyclone deposition
+Figure 8: Example of cyclone deposition (source: international mining)

-Currently cyclone deposition is the vastly preferred method of deposition for the majority of Harmony's current TSF operations due to the reasons described above.
+Currently cyclone deposition is the vastly preferred method of deposition for all of Harmony's current TSF operations due to the reasons described above.
 The environmental impacts associated with each deposition method are similar however cyclone deposition has higher water recovery rates and is also preferred from a geotechnical perspective.
-The Vallay TSF is designed to have a mix of Spiggot and Cyclone deposition in the areas as shown in the diagram below.
-As such no other deposition methods or technologies will be considered in the EIA phase and cyclone deposition along with Spiggot deposition is nominated as the preferred alternative.
+As such no other deposition methods or technologies will be considered in the EIA phase.